elastic/eui/wiki/component-design.md

   /* ... */
 ```

+## Naming props

+### Booleans

+Generally, boolean props should have an `is` prefix, e.g. `isPlaceholder` or `isReadOnly`.
+The exception to this is when the prop matches an existing HTML attribute such as `disabled`; to avoid confusion prop name should align with the HTML specification.
+This type of mirroring the attributes makes the most sense when the component is a thin wrapper around an existing HTML element, e.g. EuiButton -> button and EuiRadio -> <input type="radio">.

+### Event handlers

+All event handlers should take the form `onEvent` and accurately describe when it will be called. e.g. `onClick` indicates the handler is called when the component is clicked, but if there is more granularity the handler should reflect that with `onItemClick`, `onRowClick`, etc.

 ## Common and required props

 Try to leverage the `children` prop wherever possible.
 This will create a simpler more uniform